 Despite the deluge, these conditions were perfect for assessing this 602hp supercar for British buyers.
 Based on our drive, we think it’s near enough the only supercar you should consider buying if you live and drive in Britain.

 In fact, it’s almost as if the R8 was designed with us Brits in mind.
 Here are five reasons why the R8 will be a big deal for UK buyers.
-Have a read and flick through our rain-soaked image galleries to see how the R8 looks in the real world.

 1. It’ll fit down your road